-ART, CERAMICS, PHOTO INTERN College Prep (Pass/Fail) Course #7011 Prerequisite: Art I, Ceramics I, or Photograp hy I , or program director approval
+ART & CERAMICS INTERN College Prep (Pass/Fail) Prerequisite: Art I, Ceramics I, or program director approval

-The Art, or Ceramics or Photography Intern will assist the classroom teacher by keeping supplies and equipment ready and updated for classes.
+The Art or Ceramics Intern will assist the classroom teacher by keeping supplies and equipment ready and updated for classes.
 Art Interns will be responsible for the ongoing organization, cleaning and inventory of art supplies.
 Ceramic Interns will be responsible for recycling clay, organizing glazes and cleaning tools.
-Photography Interns will be responsible for mixing chemicals, cleaning and organizing at enlarger stations, making dodging and burning tools, doing simple camera tests, and testing darkroom techniques and/or materials.